Jump to navigation

 Snapshots are informational only.
 You must apply to find out what programs or waivers you qualify for.If you are not looking to find coverage for an individual needing behavioral health services, please choose another category.

-Colorado Choice Transitions (CCT) is a program to help transition Medicaid clients out of nursing homes and long-term care facilities and into home and community-based settings.
+Colorado Choice Transitions (CCT) is a program to help transition Health First Colorado members out of nursing homes and long-term care facilities and into home and community-based settings.
 As a member of the CCT program you would also receive enhanced-services designed to promote independence.

 In order to be enrolled in CCT you must: